Skinner Releasing Technique: Joan Skinner

 Joan Skinner (1924-2021) was born in Minneapolis (USA) in the early 1920s.
 As a child she participated in 'interpretive dancing' classes led by Cora Bell Hunter - who had been taught by Mabel Elsworth Todd, author of the book The Thinking Body.
 Bell Hunter's classes, especially her use of imagery, had a long-lasting effect on Skinner and she later told her students about the classes.

 On leaving high school in 1942 Skinner gained a scholarship to study theatre, music and dance at Bennington Arts College, Vermont.
 She met Martha Graham at Bennington College and Graham suggested that Skinner should continue dance study in New York.
 Once Skinner had graduated from Bennington, she enrolled at The Martha Graham Centre and eventually became a member of the Martha Graham Dance Company in which she danced Appalachian Spring (1944), Dark Meadow (1946), and the premier of Diversion of Angels (1948).

 After a number of years of teaching at the Martha Graham Centre and performing in the company, she left in 1950.
 On leaving she became a member of the Merce Cunningham Dance Company.
 It was during that time that she embarked on practice and research which became Skinner Releasing Technique.

 Skinner left the Cunningham company in 1953.
 Shortly afterward she went on a concert tour choreographed by Jerome Robbins and Ray Harrison.
 She continued to perform and choreograph but a shift in her career happened in the 1960s.
 From 1961-64 she taught at the University of Illinois, Champaign.
 From 1964-66 she was artist in Residence at The Walker Arts Centre and Tyrone Guthrie Theatre in Minneapolis after which she returned to the University of Illinois for a year, 1966-1967.
 It was with her dance students at Illinois that the beginnings of Skinner Releasing were first shared and practiced.
 Skinner credits her Illinois students as giving her practice the name Releasing.
 She said "They [the students] just kept saying, we're doing the releasing technique.
 It must have been because I was saying, Well we're releasing this, we're releasing that".

 In 1967 she became a full-time staff member at The University of Washington, Seattle.
 From 1985 she became Head of the Dance Department.
 She retired in 1987 but continued to teach and develop Skinner Releasing Technique until the early 2000s.

-She lived in Seattle with her husband, James Knapp, a musician.
+She lived in Seattle with her husband, Jim Knapp, a musician.